All Episodes

 This man holding the hand of his daughter.

-Maybe two, three years old.
+Maybe two, three years old?

-I have a very young girl.
+A very young girl.

-Look like three years old.
+Looked like three years ago.

-It's a very young child, yeah.
+She's a very young child.

-Her father's holding her hand.
+Yeah, her father's holding her hand.

-All right, so car in the middle of the day.
+All right, so Carr in the middle of the day, they're literally crossing the street holding hands together.

 That won't happen again because he was assassinated right there on the streets of the Bronx of New York.